FAQ

 THE 3 MOST COMMON GRAINS

 1. Ceramic Alumina – Ceramic abrasives provide the longest life & fastest cut rate of all coated abrasives.
 They are the newest grain innovation and represent the ultimate in performance, providing an aggressive, consistent cut under moderate to high pressure.
-Ceramic is usually red or orange in color.
-Used primarily on metal applications.
-Ceramic is available in grits 24-220.
+Ceramic is usually red or orange in color, but can be blue or purple as well, and is used primarily on metal applications.
+Ceramic is available in grits 24-220 (depending on the product).
+Our newest form of ceramic grain is called ActiroxThanks to the geometrically shaped abrasive grains, it achieves very aggressive, quick grinding for maximum removal rates and perform well against competitive products referred to as “PSG” or Precision Shaped Grains.

 2. Zirconia Alumina– Zirconia Alumina is commonly referred to as Zirc or Zirconium.
 Zirc is ideal for coarse to medium grit applications on metal (best choice for abusive applications).
 Zirc is usually green or blue in color.
 Works best under high pressure (which is required for the grain to fracture exposing new sharp edges).
 It has large fracture planes and it self-sharpens as it cuts.
 Zirc is available in grits 24-180.